 “Chlorine and Chloramines are known to cause burning of eyes, skin irritation, and even asthma.”

 Ultraviolet or UV is being recognized as a safer, more cost effective and environmentally friendly alternative to traditional chlorination and has become the preferred choice for swimming pool treatment worldwide.
-Internationally, the pool industry is moving to UV.
+Internationally, the pool industry is moving to UV and one of the best disinfection systems available in the market today is the WWR UV disinfection system.
 With regard to pool sanitation, the World Health Organization (WHO) states that “Lower free chlorine concentrations may be health protective when UV is used”.